yaoyao-liu/tiered-imagenet-tools/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/y2l/tiered-imagenet-tools/blob/master/LICENSE)

 This repo provides python source codes for creating *tiered*ImageNet dataset from ImageNet and the utils for generating batches during training.
+This repo is related to our work on meta-learning: [Meta-Transfer Learning for Few-Shot Learning](https://github.com/y2l/meta-transfer-learning-tensorflow).

 ### Summary